indoorvivants/rendition/README.md

+### This library is not really designed to be used by anyone other than me but I'm too cheap to pay (even more) for private github actions minutes

 Rendition is a micro library intended to be replace basically the same code in projects like [sn-bindgen](https://sn-bindgen.indoorvivants.com/) and [langoustine](https://github.com/neandertech/langoustine/)

 ```scala mdoc